-Aidan Hollis has focused on the special market failures that obtain when a medicine is either essential for the treatment of an important illness and access to the medicine is required by national legislation, or when income inequalities provide incentives to price goods for elites.99 When the patients have a right to treatment but a third party must pay, there is no true bargaining leverage, and the seller can exploit the party that pays for the medicine.
-In referring to cases where patent protection has very weak effects on stimulating innovation but large effects in terms of harming poor consumers, Hollis notes that:
+Aidan Hollis has focused on the special market failures that obtain when a medicine is either essential for the treatment of an important illness and access to the medicine is required by national legislation, or when income inequalities provide incentives to price goods for elites.
+When the patients have a right to treatment but a third party must pay, there is no true bargaining leverage, and the seller can exploit the party that pays for the medicine.
+In referring to cases where patent protection has very weak effects on stimulating innovation but large effects in terms of harming poor consumers, Hollis notes that: 71

 In such a case, government-granted compulsory licenses can be used to mitigate the negative effects of government-granted patents.
 In the case of government-funded essential drugs, the government may find itself hostage to a combination of patent laws and constitutional imperatives which allows drug firms to charge virtually unlimited prices.
 The taxation required to fund expensive government-provided drugs will again create large deadweight losses.
-In this case, compulsory licensing can again be used to restore balance to negotiating positions, reasonableness to pricing, and a better trade-off between the incentive to innovate and current welfare losses.100
+In this case, compulsory licensing can again be used to restore balance to negotiating positions, reasonableness to pricing, and a better trade-off between the incentive to innovate and current welfare losses.

-In his presentation at the June 2, 2003 World Bank Seminar on compensation on a compulsory license, Hollis discussed models of remuneration for R&D investments that might be adopted from economic regulation of public utilities.101 The Hollis paper can be read either as a roadmap for economic regulation of royalty payments or a sobering reminder of the difficulties and risks presented by economic regulation.
+In his presentation at the 2 June 2003 World Bank seminar on compensation on a compulsory licence, Hollis discussed models of remuneration for R&D investments that might be adopted from economic regulation of public utilities.72 The Hollis paper can be read either as a roadmap for economic regulation of royalty payments or a sobering reminder of the difficulties and risks presented by economic regulation.
+Hollis notes that an economic regulation approach based upon the cost of developing and manufacturing medicines would have high informational requirements, require considerable resources to resolve disputes, and must contend with well documented cases of regulated firms seeking to manipulate or even corrupt regulatory regimes.
+Hollis also notes that Ramsey optimal pricing outcomes are rare in real regulatory settings, for a variety of reasons.

-99 Aidan Hollis, "Commentary: The link between publicly funded health care and compulsory licensing," CMAJ • October 1, 2002; 167 (7) (Canadian Medical Association Journal).
-Aidan Hollis, "Economic Analysis of the Need for a Compulsory License Remedy to Promote Access to Essential Medicines," 2003.
-"Whether essential medicines are state-provided or privately purchased, unusual characteristics of the demand for essential medicines provide a strong justification for the use of compulsory licensing."
+70 Hollis A. Commentary: The link between publicly funded health care and compulsory licensing.
+Canadian Medical Association Journal, 1 October 2002, 167 (7).
+Hollis A. Economic Analysis of the Need for a Compulsory License Remedy to Promote Access to Essential Medicines, 2003: "Whether essential medicines are state-provided or privately purchased, unusual characteristics of the demand for essential medicines provide a strong justification for the use of compulsory licensing."

-100 Hollis, Royalties for Compulsory Licensing of AIDS drugs, 2003.
+71 Hollis A. Royalties for Compulsory Licensing of AIDS drugs.
+2003.